Cynthia Bailey: Personal life

 Bailey dated Jayson Williams in 1996, and he proposed to her during a New Jersey Nets halftime show.
 She rejected the proposal and returned the engagement ring to him.
 She also turned down a marriage proposal from Russell Simmons.
 Bailey had a romantic relationship with Leon Robinson, and on November 9, 1999, she gave birth to their daughter, Noelle.
 During her pregnancy, Bailey learned she had a uterine fibroid, which she described as "the size of a grape"; she chose to treat this with uterine fibroid embolization rather than a hysterectomy since she wanted the option of having more children in the future.
 She partnered with USA Fibroids Centers to raise awareness about fibroids and treatment options.

 Bailey married Peter Thomas on July 24, 2010, at the Fernbank Museum of Natural History; the wedding was shown on a season three episode of The Real Housewives of Atlanta.
 In 2013, Bailey and Thomas published a book about their relationship entitled Carry-On Baggage: Our Nonstop Flight.

-Bailey and Thomas publicly announced their separation in 2016, and their divorce was finalized in March 2017.
+They publicly announced their separation in 2016, and their divorce was finalized in March 2017.
 Bailey moved with her daughter to a house that she calls "Lake Bailey".
-She initially wanted an apartment, saying that she wanted "the New York City sort of lifestyle", but producers from The Real Housewives of Atlanta convinced her to purchase a home instead.
+She initially wanted an apartment, saying that she wanted "the New York City sort of lifestyle", but producers from The Real Housewives of Atlanta convinced her to purchase a house instead.

 Bailey publicly announced her relationship with Fox Sports correspondent Mike Hill in August 2018.
 Hill and Bailey became engaged in July 2019, and were married on October 10, 2020.
 Bailey said that due to the COVID-19 pandemic, strict rules were implemented for the wedding, such as mandatory social distancing and face masks or face shields, to protect the 250 guests and a deep cleaning of the Acworth, Georgia venue.
 However, Bailey received criticism on social media following the release of pictures and videos that showed guests not wearing masks.
 She announced in October 2022 that she filed for divorce from Hill, which was finalized the same year.